Bg

 A:

 Between 7 - 9 months old, we often see a change in sleep habits, and some babies experience a sleep regression.
 Your baby’s development and growth will lead to a nap transition and the mastering of milestones, which often impact sleep.
-It’s common for routines to become disrupted when your infant pops up into a standing or sitting position in the crib instead of laying down peacefully at sleep times.
+It’s common for routines to become disrupted when your infant pops up into a standing or sitting position in the crib instead of lying down peacefully at sleep times.

 Share article: